Dolly Alderton is to adapt her best selling memoir Everything I Know About Love into a new BBC One drama.

 They’re joined by Marli Siu (Alex Rider) playing Nell, Jordan Peters (Pirates, Gangs Of London) playing Neil and making their on-screen TV debuts are Aliyah Odoffin playing Amara, Connor Finch playing Street; and Ryan Bown in his breakout role as Nathan.

 Dolly Alderton said: “Everything I Know About Love is a semi-fictionalised adaptation of my memoir of the same name.

 “It’s a messy, boisterous, joyful, romantic comedy about two best female friends from childhood and what happens when they move in to their first London house share and the first phase of adulthood.

 “I cannot stress enough how thrilled I am that it is being made by Working Title and the BBC.”

 China Moo-Young, Director added: “We have a sublime cast for Everything I Know About Love and I’m so excited to see them bring all the heart and humour of Dolly’s scripts to life on screen.”

-The seven part series will air on BBC One and BBC iPlayer in 2022 with a release date to be announced.
+The seven part series will air on BBC One and iPlayer in 2022 with a release date to be announced.